ML3: Librarians as Leaders for Media Literacy

 Advocacy Videos: We are also working with Rhys Daunic, the founder of The Media Spot, to create short videos that will help promote librarians as leaders for media literacy to policymakers, administrators, teachers and librarians.
 Rhys will also be working with ML3 librarian, Michele Coolbeth, to make CMD demonstrations videos with our youngest students.

-Plans for 2022/23: Project Look Sharp will be working with many of the New York State BOCES school library systems throughout this year to deliver full day workshops for librarians and to work with the library directors and coordinators in delivering ongoing support for emerging librarian leaders in these regions.
-We will be unveiling professional development resources for these leaders and developing plans to grow their capacity for bringing media decoding to all librarians, teachers, and students across New York.
-We are also developing and will pilot in the spring of 2023 a hybrid training course with primarily self-paced elements that will support librarians and teachers in learning and practicing CMD and in preparing them to become leaders of this work across our state.
+We are also developing and will pilot in the summer of 2023 a hybrid training course with primarily self-paced elements that will support librarians and teachers in learning and practicing CMD and in preparing them to become leaders of this work across our state.

 Related Initiatives: The New York State School Library Systems Association (SLSA) is planning to host a statewide roll out of media literacy integration in the spring of 2023 through a full day event across the state targeting librarians and administrators.
 The New York State Library Association (NYLA), in collaboration with SLSA and DemocracyReady NY, is lobbying for 4 bills in the State legislature to promote funding for a librarian in every school, a media literacy advisory group, professional development in media literacy for librarians and teachers, and a standards working group.
 Work is also being done on the development of a framework for media literacy in New York.